maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 - Steganography hides existence of message entirely

 Reflection Question:
-Since one-time pads are perfectly secure but too hard to use for most people today, what does this show us about the balance between perfect security and what actually works in real life?
+Since one time pads are perfectly secure but too hard to use for most people today, what does this show us about the balance between perfect security and what actually works in real life?

-**Reference:** Bruce Schneier — *Applied Cryptography* (Ch.1)
+**Reference:** CHAPTER 1: Foundations (2025).
+Applied Cryptography: Protocols, Algorithms and Source Code in C, 20th Anniversary Edition. [online] O’Reilly Online Learning.
+Available at: https://learning.oreilly.com/library/view/applied-cryptography-protocols/9781119096726/08_chap01.html#chap01-sec001.

 ---